vikram-rawat/read.sql/README.md

 and then you could use it in the function as this.

-    query <- read.sql::get_sql_query(
+    query <- read.sql::rs_interpolate(
+      sql_query = sql_query_object, # object created from rs_read_query function
       sql_conn = conn,
-      sql_file_path = "path/to/sql/file",
       query_params = list(
         minsepal = 5,
         minpetal = 5
       )
     )

-query\_params is an optional aruement.
+query_params is an optional argument.
 You would only need it when you want to interpolate a value in the SQL file you need.

-### execute\_sql\_file
+### execute_sql_file

 most common function you will use most of the time is this.
-It is just a wrapper on get\_sql\_query but it also executes the query and brings back the result.

-    read.sql::execute_sql_file(
+This will execute the query that is read from the file or modified by function rs_interpolate.

+    read.sql::rs_execute(
       sql_conn = conn,
-      sql_file_path = "path/to/sql/file",
       query_params = list(
         minsepal = 5,
         minpetal = 5
-      ),
-      method = "get"
       )
+    )

-The only thing different about it is that it has a method arguement where if you need results from the DB you should use `get` all lower case.
+The only thing different about it is that it has a method argument where if you need results from the DB you should use `get` all lower case.
 If you want to execute a delete, or update statement you should use `post` all lower case.

+### migration

+This package also has a migration function.
+That runs files saved in the folder `sql/migrate/up` or `sql/migrate/down` depending on the boolean value of up arguement.

+    conn |>
+      rs_migrate()

+This will help you set up a DB again and again anytime you need it.

 ### warning

 Package doesn’t assume anything and it does no checking at all.
 It is meant to be used with existing architecture where you will write all the logic on top of it.
 So if there is anything wrong it will simply crash.

+Please read the documentation of each function to understand different arguments used in them.